TheDeanLab/COMPASS/_sources/imaging/imaging.rst.txt

 introduced into optical systems due to the surface curvature of different lens elements.
 This type of aberration typically presents itself visually as a sort of stretching or bending of the focus of light in the system.
-Certain microscope objectives, such as the Nikon 25x/1.1 NA that we employ in this setup, have a built-in collar that can be adjusted to minimize spherical aberration (PICTURE).
+Certain microscope objectives, such as the Nikon 25x/1.1 NA that we employ in this setup, have a built-in collar that can be adjusted to minimize spherical aberration.

 In our system, we expect the effects of spherical aberrations to be along the axis of our detection path (defined as z in our imaging scheme).
 In order to visualize these effects and adjust the correction collar of our objective